sebsciarra/HugoWebsite/content/technical_content/understanding_ML/index.md

 $$
 \begin{align}
 f_\mathcal{F} =  \underset{\mathcal{f \in F}}{\arg \min} \ L_s(f),
 \end{align}
 $$

 where $\mathcal{F}$ represents the constrained set of functions.

-Returning to the wine example, the tourist may have knowledge that only polynomial functions up to the fifth order should be considered.
-With respect to the interactions, the tourist decides to omit them because they introduce complexity exponentially with polynomial order; that is, they grow exponentially in number as a function of polynomial order.
+Returning to the wine example, the tourist may have knowledge that allows her to constrain the set of function over which to optimize empirical loss.
+Specifically, she will only consider polynomial functions up to the fifth order and omit the two-way interaction terms because of how introduce complexity in an exponential way with respect polynomial order; that is, they grow exponentially in number as a function of polynomial order.
 Thus, the restricted set of functions over which the tourist will optimize empirical loss is

 $$